abdallah-alabed/abdallah-alabed/README.md

 - 👋 Hi, I’m @abdallah-alabed
-- 🌱 I’m currently Working as a Software Engineer
+- 🌱 I’m currently Working as a Software Developer
 - 📫 How to reach me Abd.alabed97@gmail.com

 ## Top languages: